-- Downtown Waterfront Small Area Plan: Planning efforts focus on designing public realm opportunities for the areas south of the downtown area, particularly along the riverfront. https:// downtownwaterfrontsesmallareaplan.com/ - City Pedestrian and Bike Master Plan: Aligning multiple bike and pedestrian plans and creating a single updated vision for pedestrian and bicycle infrastructure across the City. - Downtown District Energy Planning: Assessing and determining how downtown government buildings could be heated and cooled. - Soldier's Field Master Plan: An update to the master plan that will connect Discovery Walk to the Zumbro River.
+- Downtown Waterfront Small Area Plan:Planning efforts focus on designing public realm opportunities for the areas south of the downtown area, particularly along the riverfront. https://downtownwaterfrontsesmallareaplan.com/ - City Pedestrian and Bike Master Plan: Aligning multiple bike and pedestrian plans and creating a single updated vision for pedestrian and bicycle infrastructure across the City. - Downtown District Energy Planning: Assessing and determining how downtown government buildings as well as adjacent private buildings could be heated and cooled. - Soldier's Field Master Plan: An update to the master plan that will connect Discovery Walk to the Zumbro River.

-- Central Station Sub-district Re-visioning: Developing a concept for public realm in the Central Station sub-district.
-The Rapid Transit Project requires this sub-district be re-imagined as it will no longer serve as the transit hub for downtown. - UMR/Recreation Sub-district Re-visioning: Developing a new vision for the UMR/Recreation sub-district while the Discovery Square sub-district continues to take shape. - New West Transit Village Sub-district Visioning and Planning: Outlining the West Transit Village (adjacent to Cascade Lake on 2nd Street SW) vision for development and transit services. - Rapid Transit Corridor Planning: Outlining public realm, operations and economic development opportunities, in addition to street design strategy for the downtown Rapid Transit Project.
+Developing a concept for public realm in the Central Station sub-district.
+The Rapid Transit Project requires this sub-district be re-imagined as it will no longer serve as the transit hub for downtown.

+- UMR/Recreation Sub-district Re-visioning: Developing a new vision for the UMR/Recreation sub-district while the Discovery Square sub-district continues to take shape. - Rapid Transit Corridor Planning: Outlining the West Transit Village vision for development and transit services, public realm, operations, economic development opportunities, in addition to street design strategy for the downtown Rapid Transit project.